FreakingLoki/Loki-s-Lil-RPG/README.md

   * Charisma

   #### Vitality, Agility, and Wisdom
   Vitality and wisdom are both tied to their "parent" stats. so vitality (or health, stamina, etc.) is heavily influenced by the character's strength.
 Wisdom (or mana, focus, etc.) is heavily influenced by the character's intelligence.
 This is done to ensure that a character with high strength and low intelligence does not end up with more wisdom than vitality.
-  Once Agility is implimented it will work in the same fashin, influenced by Dexterity.
+Agility works in the same fashion, influenced by Dexterity.